KANM (Texas A&M University): 2000–2016: Growth, transition to online radio, and temporary cease of operations

-2017-2022: Revival and COVID-19 pandemic
+2017–2022: Revival and COVID-19 pandemic

 In early 2017, after a two-semester hiatus, KANM resumed its operations, having undergone several transformations.
 With the incorporation of new software, the station transitioned to an enhanced online streaming format, moving away from its previous radio frequency.
 The updated format was devised to ensure cohesive, streamlined, and engaging broadcasts.
 Focusing on the preservation of indie music's essence, there was a noticeable shift to showcasing both popular and lesser-known tracks.
 Physical CDs, sourced from various labels and independent artists, played a significant role in curating the station's content, highlighting the continued relevance of tangible music mediums in an increasingly digital world.
 Another notable strategic shift for KANM during this period was the diversification of its content.
 While music remained central, there was a conscious decision to include news segments and interviews pertinent to the Texas A&M community.
 This broader content strategy was implemented with the aim of fostering greater awareness and engagement among the student population.
 In 2019, Save the Music was held again.

 During the COVID-19 pandemic in 2020, KANM experienced difficulties in maintaining consistent programming and fundraising.
 However, in 2021, KANM resumed operations at full scale and revived the Save the Music event; the latter initiative was spurred by KANM's public relations director Gwen Howerton.

-2023-Present: Low power FM license
+2023–present: Low power FM license

+In a time where media is slowly being consumed by, meaning bought out by corporations, the local radio station is dying, so the fact that A&M was willing to help us invest in ensuring that our student voices can be amplified in this time when so many universities are choosing to take the opposite route is an amazing investment in A&M students and alternative voices.